Qualification and Advanced Training

 - Professional Handling of Competition

-Dates during the winter semester 2017/18 are the following Tuesdays, from 6pm - 9pm:
+Dates during the summer semester 2018 are the following Tuesdays, from 6pm - 9pm:

 Please register at: Gleichstellungsbuero@uni-heidelberg.de